Noemvriana: Last diplomatic efforts before the events

+The seizure of Greek ships by the Allies, the Katerini incident, and the Franco-British violations of Greece's territorial integrity offended the national honor of a segment of "Old Greece" and increased the King's popularity.
+The King refused to honor his secret agreement with Bénazet, and soldiers who requested to fight against the Bulgarian occupation were charged with "desertion to the rebels".
+Metaxas and Sofoklis Dousmanis had been leading a movement among lower-ranking officers to resist disarmament and the transfer of any materials to the Allies.

-Diplomacy failed despite continuing pressure applied by the Allies against Athens.
-On 24 November, du Fournet presented a seven-day ultimatum demanding the immediate surrender of at least ten Greek mountain artillery batteries.
-Du Fournet was instructed not to use force to take possession of the batteries.
-The admiral made a last effort to persuade the king to accept France's demands.
-He advised the king that he would land an Allied contingent and occupy certain positions in Athens until Greece accepted all the demands.
-The king said that the citizens of Greece, as well as the army, were against disarmament and only promised that the Greek forces would not attack the Allies.
+Diplomacy failed despite continuing pressure applied by the Allies against Athens, prompting du Fournet to instruct all diplomats of hostile states to leave Athens on 19 November 1916.
+On 24 November, du Fournet presented a seven-day ultimatum demanding the surrender of at least ten Greek mountain artillery batteries to counterbalance those which had been captured by the Central Powers with the loss of Fort Roupel.
+Du Fournet was instructed by his government not to use force to take possession of the batteries.
+The Admiral made a last effort to persuade the King to accept France's demands.
+He warned the King that his forces would occupy certain positions in Athens until Greece accepted all the demands.
+The King said that the citizens of Greece, as well as the army, were against disarmament and promised only that the Greek forces would not attack the Allies.

 Despite the gravity of the situation, neither the royalist government nor the Allies made any serious effort to reach a diplomatic solution.
 On 29 November, the royalist government rejected the Allies' proposal, and armed resistance was organized.
-By 30 November, military units and royalist militia (the epistratoi, "reservists") from surrounding areas had been recalled and gathered in and around Athens (in total over 20,000 men) and occupied strategic positions, with orders not to fire unless fired upon.
-The Allied commanders failed to assess the situation, disregarding Greek national pride and determination, causing them to conclude that the Greeks were bluffing.
-The Allies thought that in the face of a superior force, Greeks would "bring the cannons on a plater" (surrender); a viewpoint that Du Fournet also shared.
+By 30 November, military units (I Army Corps) and royalist militia (the epistratoi, "reservists") from surrounding areas had been recalled and gathered in and around Athens (in total over 20,000 men) and occupied strategic positions, with orders not to fire unless fired upon.
+The Allied commanders underestimated Greek resolve, causing them to conclude that the Greeks were bluffing.
+The Allies thought that in the face of a superior force, Greeks would "bring the cannons on a platter" (surrender), as described by the French naval intelligence service officer in Athens, Henri de Roquefeuil, and it was a viewpoint shared by du Fournet.